FrisbeeBean/ml_projects/RAG_5ml_pdfs_chatbot/README.md

 The actual backend code behind the chatbot is inside the langchain_fullcode_chatbot.py file

 The frontend is in the tempalates folder in the index.html file

+And for the last part a .ipynb file is also included which includes the code of both python and html and also the screenshots of some important questions